Table of Contents

 Calacatta is widely used for bathrooms and in kitchens, although be careful when using them for countertops, as they are porous and a bit sensitive in nature.
 It’s a classic, timeless look for any room really, and the stunning veining is unmatched.

-Like mentioned above, Calacatta marble is a mainstay in luxurious bathrooms, has been for quite some time.
-When done well this natural stone can be a major highlight, taking a boring bathroom to a supremely stylish one.
+Like mentioned above, Calacatta marble is a mainstay in luxurious bathrooms, and has been for quite some time.
+When done well, this natural stone can be a major highlight, taking a boring bathroom to a supremely stylish one.
 Wherever you use this stone, you are going to want to make sure it’s in a highly visible area – don’t waste the beauty!
 Wherever a bit of elegance is required, Calacatta should be there displayed prominently.

 We often see Calacatta marble used heavily in the bathroom, for kitchen countertops (careful), and for vibrant backsplashes.
 Modern luxury homes love to use Calacatta as kitchen countertops, so just be sure to have them sealed correctly and regularly, as you’ll want to protect your investment.
 They also work well in offices and boardrooms, really almost anywhere you’re trying to project a sense of class and luxury.

 Also, as a backsplash they can really be a great detail, not overwhelming but very tasteful.
 Just be sure you’re getting the real stuff, as some people call any Statuario marble “Calacatta”, but true Calacatta is going to be whiter, and in turn, more expensive.
 That’s why it is always important to get your natural stone slabs from the most reputable dealer you can find, a dealer with plenty of experience in the unique marble slab market.